carlesm/lleidabeer/README.md

 # Lleidabeer

-This software is a controller for ...
+This software is a controller for a _home_ beer factory, using:

 - RaspberryPI
+- ESP8266/ESP32

+*BEWARE* this is very experimental.